rolling-scopes-school/tasks/stage1/modules/node-materials/node/projects/notes.md

 [HOME](../../README.md)

 Let's write a simple console application called Notes for working with notes.
-The application needs to implement four methods:
+The application needs to implement 4 methods:

 - `create`
 - `list`
 - `view`
 - `remove`

-The `create` method creates a new note in the notes.json file.
+1. The `create` method creates a new note in the notes.json file.
 The `create` method has two arguments: the note's title and its content.
-The `list` method displays a list of notes.
+2. The `list` method displays a list of notes.
-The `view` method outputs the content of a note whose title is passed as an argument.
+3. The `view` method outputs the content of a note whose title is passed as an argument.
-The `remove` method deletes a note whose title is passed as an argument.
+4. The `remove` method deletes a note whose title is passed as an argument.

 To call these methods, they are specified as command-line arguments.